-In Section \ref{sec:detceted_mols} we have identified the molecules in the spectra extracted towards the G31.41 shock position.
-Before comparing the derived molecular abundances in the shock with those in the hot core, one needs to determine whether all these species are indeed physically related to the shock, or alternatively if they arise from different gas located along line of sight.
-In order to distinguish between these two options, we used first the spatial distribution of the molecular emission shown in Fig. \ref{fig:mols_intro_shock_region} and Appendix \ref{sec:Emission_maps}.
-It is worth mention that for N$_2$H$^+$ and HC$^{18}$O$^+$, unlike the maps show, there is molecular emission from the hot core, but it is absorbed.
+In Sect. \ref{sec:detceted_mols} we identified the molecules in the spectra extracted toward the G31.41 shock position.
+Before the derived molecular abundances in the shock are compared with those in the hot core, it needs to be determined whether all these species are indeed physically related to the shock, or alternatively, if they arise from different gas that is located along line of sight.
+In order to distinguish between these two options, we first used the spatial distribution of the molecular emission shown in Fig. \ref{fig:mols_intro_shock_region} and Appendix \ref{sec:Emission_maps}.
+For N$_2$H$^+$ and HC$^{18}$O$^+$, unlike as shown in the maps, there is molecular emission from the hot core, but it is absorbed.

-Some of the species exhibit a clear peak in the G31.41 shock region: CH$_3$OH (narrow and broad component), CH$_3$CN, HNCO, CH$_3$OCH$_3$, NS, C$_2$H$_5$OH, OCS (narrow and broad component), suggesting that they are physically related with the shocked gas.
-Other species show a different morphology, with emission more extended and elongated in the E-W direction southward of the G31.41 core.
-These are CCH, HNC, N$_2$H$^+$, HCO$^+$, c-C$_3$H$_2$ and CH$_3$CCH.
-The emission of these species resembles that of the gas traced by the 1.3 cm continuum (see Fig. 7 in \citealt{moscadelli2013}).
-This extended emission is likely related with a photodominated region (PDR) powered by the Ultra Compact HII region, which is behind G31.41 core in the line of sight, located in the north-east nearby of the G31.41 core (see Fig. \ref{fig:mols_intro_shock_region}).
-Indeed, CCH and c-C$_3$H$_2$ are typical tracers of PDRs (e.g. \citealt{Pety2005, Cuadrado2015}).
-Therefore, these species might be more related to this extended gas component rather than to the shock.
-To confirm this, we compared the linewidths (FWHM) of the species of these two groups.
-Figure \ref{fig:FWHM_v_shock_core} shows that the molecules peaking towards the shock span a FWHM range 4.2$^{+0.3}_{-0.3}$ - 18.9$^{+1.1}_{-1.1}$ km s$^{-1}$, while those showing a more extended emission are significantly narrower (green dots), covering a FWHM range of 2.4$^{+0.6}_{-0.6}$ - 3.1$^{+0.3}_{-0.3}$ km s$^{-1}$, supporting a different origin of the molecules.
+Some of the species exhibit a clear peak in the G31.41 shock region: CH$_3$OH (narrow and broad component), CH$_3$CN, HNCO, CH$_3$OCH$_3$, NS, C$_2$H$_5$OH, and OCS (narrow and broad component).
+This suggests that they are physically related with the shocked gas.
+Other species show a different morphology, with emission that is more extended and elongated in the E-W direction southward of the G31.41 core.
+These are CCH, HNC, N$_2$H$^+$, HCO$^+$, c-C$_3$H$_2$, and CH$_3$CCH.
+The emission of these species resembles that of the gas that is traced by the 1.3 cm continuum (see Fig. 7 in \citealt{moscadelli2013}).
+This extended emission is likely related to a photodominated region (PDR) powered by the ultracompact HII region, which lies behind the G31.41 core on the line of sight and is located northeast of the G31.41 core (see Fig. \ref{fig:mols_intro_shock_region}).
+CCH and c-C$_3$H$_2$ are indeed typical tracers of PDRs (e.g., \citealt{Pety2005, Cuadrado2015}).
+Therefore, these species might be more related to this extended gas component than to the shock.
+To confirm this, we compared the line widths (FWHM) of the species of these two groups.
+Figure \ref{fig:FWHM_v_shock_core} shows that the molecules that peak toward the shock span a FWHM range 4.2$^{+0.3}_{-0.3}$ - 18.9$^{+1.1}_{-1.1}$ km s$^{-1}$, while those showing a more extended emission are significantly narrower (green dots).
+They cover a FWHM range of 2.4$^{+0.6}_{-0.6}$ - 3.1$^{+0.3}_{-0.3}$ km s$^{-1}$, which supports a different origin of the molecules.